 There have only been a handful brave enough to venture into dealing with the problems of causal paradoxes and alternate timelines that may result.
 You could point to films like Twelve Monkeys (1995), Retroactive (1997), The Lake House (2006) or some of the episodes of the new Doctor Who (2005– ), as well as Back to the Future Part II (1989), which has many similarities to Timecrimes in the way that it constructs another entire film inside the margins of Back to the Future (1985).
-The causally looped time paradox idea here was also used in very similar ways in the subsequent likes of excellent Australian film The Infinite Man (2014), and the likes of Synchronicity (2015), Paradox (2016) and Black Hollow Cage (2017).
+The causally looped time paradox idea here was also used in very similar ways in the subsequent likes of The Infinite Man (2014), Predestination (2014), Synchronicity (2015), Paradox (2016) and Black Hollow Cage (2017).

 Timecrimes is one among this handful of rare conceptually adventurous time travel films.
 It dances with a dexterity of ideas and plotting contortions.
 Firstly, the film gives us the story of an ordinary man being led through a series of puzzling events and then sends him back in time where it turns about on itself to reveal that his innocent blundering is the cause of each of the events that led him there in the first place.
 Not happy with that, the film then sends a third version of the protagonist back in time to rectify the disastrous outcome of events from the previous time around.